Child Dies after being Thrown From ATV in Posey County - 44News | Evansville, IN

 Child Dies after being Thrown From ATV in Posey County

-This happened around 5 p.m. in Wadesville when three people were riding together on a four wheeler.
+The first 911 call was made around 4:30 p.m. in Wadesville when three people were riding together on one ATV.

+The child was riding with her mother, Deborah Clark, and Jennifer Blakemore of Providence, Kentucky.

+After Emma Clark was ejected from the ATV, it rolled on top of her.

-From the accident happened in the 6000 block of Hidbrader Drive and the child was taken to Deaconess by LifeFlight.
+The accident happened just off of Hidbrader Road, and the child was taken to Deaconess by LifeFlight.

 She died shortly after arriving at the hospital.